 Growing from a Fast Track bond program to a Standard bond program

-Transitioning from a Fast Track Bond Program to a Standard Bond program can seem arduous, however, here are some important reasons to do so and steps to follow.
+Transitioning from a Fast Track Bond Program to a Standard Bond program can seem arduous; however, here are some significant reasons to do so and steps to follow.

 The importance of a contractor upgrading their bonding capacity:

 The cost of the bond itself.
-Fast Track programs are designed for a contractor that has occasional bond needs and are typically charged higher rates.
+Fast Track programs are designed for contractors with occasional bond needs and are typically charged higher rates.
 These programs vary in single and aggregate limits depending on the surety.
-Standard program rates are often significantly less, enabling you to be more competitive when bidding which in turn can create better margins on contracts.
+Standard program rates are often significantly lower, enabling you to be more competitive when bidding, which in turn can create better margins on contracts.

 The contractor wants to grow.
 Any contractor wishing to grow and take on larger public projects of longer duration will need to convert to a standard bond program at some point.
 Generally, contracts of $2 million and greater on a single basis require a standard market.

 How to transition from a Fast Track bond program to a standard bond program: Standard bond programs require more credible financial information and sophisticated cost systems.
 A contractor can increase their bonding capacity with a standard bond program by following these key steps: